AnimeshRy/CS50-Web/README.md

 #### Information -

 These are projects from Harvard's CS50 Web 2020 Version.
-This repository will contain solutions from the course and this is only made to showcase my performance and I insist you don't copy these solutions blindly which will destroy the process of learning.
+Don't copy my solutions as this is against the Academic Honesty Policy of the course.
+Investing your time and energy into solving the problem sets yourself is in my opinion the only way to eventual mastery.
+(Academic Honesty)[https://docs.cs50.net/2018/x/syllabus.html#academic-honesty]
 ###### Note -

 This repository will also have projects from the 2018 course as I plan to do them later.